tpaviot/ProcessScheduler/doc/objectives.rst

 An objective is a target value for an :class:`Indicator` or any of the variables defined in the scheduling problem:

-- if the target value is known, then the objective can either be :class:`EqualObjective`, :class:`AtLeastObjective` or :class:`AtMostObjective`,
+- if the target value is known, then the objective can either be :class:`ExactObjective`, :class:`MinimumObjective` or :class:`MaximumObjective`,

 - it the target value is unknown but you want to find a minimal or maximal value, the the objective can be the result from an optimization resolution, :class:`MaximizeObjective` or :class:`MinimizeObjective`.